 Request for Proposals: Fund to Foster Belonging

 Welcoming America is pleased to announce the launch of the Fund to Foster Belonging to support and expand the work of local leaders building bridges and belonging in their communities.
-Proposals are due October 18 through an online application.
+Proposals are due November 29 (previously October 18) through an online application.

 We’ve all had moments where we felt like we didn’t belong.
 But for some, this experience can last more than a moment.
 Each of us wants to feel safe and welcome our communities, but today, too many of our neighbors experience exclusion, isolation, harassment, and even violence on the basis of their identity.